darthmorf/TICMod/README.md

 #### Force Give Item To Player
 `forcegiveitem id, count, player(s)`<br/>
 Gives [targeted player(s)](#player-selection) the specified count of item with specified id.
 Unlike [giveitem](#give-item-to-player), places the item directly in the inventory, rather than triggering the usual pickup text.
-Works when players are dead.<br/>
+Also works when players are dead.<br/>
 EG: `forecegiveitem 26, 10, @a`

 #### Draw World Text